UnityOfFairfax/selenium-wiki/WebDriverJs.md

 The [`selenium-webdriver/example`](https://github.com/SeleniumHQ/selenium/blob/master/javascript/node/selenium-webdriver/example/google_search_test.js) directory contains an example of our Google Search test written with and without generators so you can compare the two side-by-side.

-#### Option 3: Migrate to async/await
+#### Option 3: Migrate to `async`/`await`

-Your final option is to switch to async/await.
-As mentioned above, these language features are currently hidden behind a flag in Node 7, so you will have to run with `--harmony_async_await` _or_ you will have to transpile your code with [Babel](https://babeljs.io/) (setting up Babel is left as an exercise for the reader).
+Your final option is to switch to `async`/`await`.
+As mentioned above, these language features are currently hidden behind a flag in Node 7, so you will have to run with `--harmony_async_await` _or_ you will have to transpile your code with [Babel](https://babeljs.io).
+(Setting up Babel is left as an exercise for the reader.)

-Compared to generators, there is one more catch to using async/await: they [do not play well with the promise manager](https://github.com/SeleniumHQ/selenium/issues/3037), so you must ensure the promise manager is disabled.
-There is a complete working example of a test written using async/await provided in the [`selenium-webdriver/example`](https://github.com/SeleniumHQ/selenium/blob/master/javascript/node/selenium-webdriver/example/async_await_test.js) directory:
+Compared to generators, there is one more catch to using `async`/`await`: they [do not play well with the promise manager](https://github.com/SeleniumHQ/selenium/issues/3037), so you must ensure the promise manager is disabled.
+There is a complete working example of a test written using `async`/`await` provided in the [`selenium-webdriver/example`](https://github.com/SeleniumHQ/selenium/blob/master/javascript/node/selenium-webdriver/example/async_await_test.js) directory:

 ```js
 const {Builder, By, until} = require('selenium-webdriver');